Mark Esper: Family care

-Secretary Esper spoke at the AUSA Army Family Readiness Forum alongside Army Vice Chief of Staff James McConville and the Army Sgt.
+Secretary Esper spoke at the AUSA Army Family Readiness Forum alongside Army Vice Chief of Staff James McConville and Sgt.
 Maj. of the Army Daniel A. Dailey.

 Esper identified "taking care of Soldiers and their families" as a top priority during his nomination hearing.
 At the top of this list was spousal hiring and childcare, two priorities borne out of his wife's experiences when he served on active duty.
 Esper pushed on several fronts to advance this initiative: making professional license reciprocity a condition for where the Army would initiate or expand base investment decisions; working with state and federal lawmakers to mandate license reciprocity and incentivize the hiring of military spouses; reducing the number of PCS moves military families would make in order to give spouses job stability and their children school stability; reducing the on-base hiring timeline and requirements for civilian applicants; and expanding capacity at childcare centers while prioritizing the children of uniformed personnel over civilians.
 As Secretary of Defense, Esper went further by pushing to standardize and tailor childcare center operating hours for service members who worked weekend and unusual hours.